Peripheral arterial disease (PAD)

 The National Institute for Health and Care Excellence (NICE) recommends supervised exercise as one of the first steps for managing PAD.
 This may involve group exercise sessions with other people with CVD, led by a trainer.

-The exercise programme usually involves two hours of supervised exercise a week for three months.
+The exercise programme usually involves 2 hours of supervised exercise a week for 3 months.
 Aim to exercise daily for the rest of your life, as the benefits of exercise are quickly lost if it's not frequent and regular.

 One of the best exercises you can do is walking.
 It's normally recommended that you walk as far and as long as you can before the symptoms of pain become intolerable.
-Once this happens, rest until the pain goes, and begin walking again until the pain returns.
+Then rest until the pain goes.
+Begin walking again until the pain returns.
 Keep using this "stop-start" method until you've spent at least 30 minutes walking in total.
-This should ideally be repeated several times a week.
+Do this several times a week.

 The exercise course is challenging, as the frequent episodes of pain can be upsetting.
 However, it should improve your symptoms.